-16. It follows, therefore, that the normal approach to determining the sanction to be imposed in a particular case should be to:
+- 16. It follows, therefore, that the normal approach to determining the sanction to be imposed in a particular case should be to: - a. assess the nature and seriousness of the Misconduct found by the Tribunal (paragraphs 17 to 21); - b. identify the sanction (including the range within which any Fine might fall) or combination of sanctions that the Tribunal considers potentially appropriate having regard to the Misconduct identified at (a) above (paragraphs 22 to 48);

-- i.
-Assess the nature and seriousness of the Misconduct found by the Tribunal (paragraphs 17 to 21); - ii.
-Identify the sanction (including the range within which any fine might fall) or combination of sanctions that the Tribunal considers potentially appropriate having regard to the Misconduct identified in i above (paragraphs 22 to 47); - iii.
-Consider any relevant aggravating or mitigating circumstances and how those circumstances affect the level of sanction under consideration (paragraph 48 to 54); - iv.
-Consider any further adjustment necessary to achieve the appropriate deterrent effect (see paragraphs 55 and 56); - v.
-Consider whether a discount for admissions or settlement is appropriate (paragraphs 57 to 61); - vi.
-Decide which sanction(s) to order and the level/duration of the sanction(s) where appropriate; and - vii.
-Give an explanation at each of the six stages above, sufficient to enable the parties and the public to understand the Tribunal's conclusions.
+- c. consider any relevant aggravating or mitigating circumstances and how those circumstances affect the level of sanction under consideration (paragraph 49 to 55); - d. consider any further adjustment necessary to achieve the appropriate deterrent effect (see paragraphs 56 and 57); - e. consider whether a discount for admissions or settlement is appropriate (paragraphs 58 to 63); - f. decide which sanction(s) to order and the level/duration of the sanction(s) where appropriate; and - g. give an explanation at each of the six stages above, sufficient to enable the parties and the public to understand the Tribunal's conclusions.